Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 What Qualifies Weight Loss Medications for HSA/FSA Use?

 • Type 2 diabetes.
-Semaglutide prescribed to manage blood sugar levels for type 2 diabetes generally qualifies as an eligible medical expense.
-In most cases, the prescription alone supports HSA and FSA use without added documentation.
+A GLP-1 medication prescribed to help manage blood sugar generally qualifies as a medical expense.

 • Obesity with a documented diagnosis.
-Obesity can qualify when your provider documents it as a medical condition and not a lifestyle concern.
-An LMN often helps confirm medical necessity for approval.
+Obesity may qualify when your provider records it as a medical condition, not just a cosmetic or lifestyle concern.

 Why the Diagnosis Language Matters More Than You Think

-How to Actually Use Your HSA or FSA for Semaglutide or Tirzepatide
+How to Use Your HSA or FSA for Semaglutide or Tirzepatide

 Step 1: Get Evaluated by a Licensed Provider

 Start with a proper medical evaluation.
 Your provider needs to assess your health history, BMI, existing conditions, and any contraindications before prescribing.
-This isn’t just good medical practice; it’s what creates the documentation trail your FSA or HSA administrator needs.
+This evaluation creates the documentation trail your FSA or HSA administrator needs if they review the claim.

-Ask your provider specifically: “Can you document my diagnosis and the medical necessity for this prescription?”
-Most providers do this automatically.
-But if you ask upfront, you avoid having to call back later.
+Ask your provider directly: “Can you document my diagnosis and the medical necessity for this prescription?”
+Most providers handle this automatically.
+Asking upfront avoids a follow-up call later.

 Step 2: Receive a Prescription Tied to a Diagnosis